elberdev/sample_app/README.md

 ```
 and in the db/migrate folder, find the migration file and define the change as follows:
 ```
 add_index :users, :email, unique: true
 ```
-* Learned how to user secure password to the user model
+* Learned how to add secure password to the user model
 * Learned how to specify which environment you want to work with in console, server, and migrate commands:

 ```